-For a Mādhyamika, the fact that persons are not ultimately real, it does not follow that they are not real in any sense.
+For a Mādhyamika, from the fact that persons are not ultimately real, it does not follow that they are not real in any sense.
 And since action is conventional, and is undertaken by conventional agents, there is no reason to think that merely conventional distinctions are irrelevant to action and its goals.
 Indeed, if it were the case that we could disregard things that exist merely conventionally, then we could disregard suffering, since this has no ultimate existence either!

-Given these considerations, the Principle of Hermeneutical Charity militates against this reading: better not to attribute to an author an evidently bad argument.
+If one is persuaded by these considerations (and not all Cowherds are), the Principle of Hermeneutical Charity militates against this reading.
 The composite nature of the text could, however, be seen as mitigating this point.
-It would seem entirely possible that the later editor perceived the weakness of the original arguments, and, drawing on his (or her – but that, it must be said, is pretty unlikely) background in abhidharma, decided to beef them up.
+This is the most heavily revised section of the BCA, and it is plausible that the reviser found the original arguments either unacceptable or inadequate and tried to repair or supplement them with arguments related to ownerless suffering.

-Second, this interpretation is unattested by rGyal tshab Darma Rinchen, and perhaps Prajñākaramati.
-While interpretation of a Buddhist philosophical text does not require complete deference to the commentaries, the absence of such a reading does place it in doubt.
+Third, this interpretation, while endorsed by Prajñākaramati, is arguably at odds with that of rGyal tshab Darma Rinchen, who in an uncharacteristic divergence from Prajñākaramati, appears to place the crucial verse 101 in the mouth of an opponent.
+When two such influential commentaries disagree, arguments from canonicity are fraught, and the fact that a Tibetan commentator felt free to diverge in this way (although, to be sure, without acknowledging that divergence) suggests that the abhidharma reading may already have been suspect.
+In any case, while this reading is plausible and well-attested, it is not the only one on the table, either philosophically or historically.

 6. The Rationality Reading

 Let us now turn to the other argumentative reading: the “rationality reading”.
 This takes these verses to be advancing a different kind of argument, one that works by shifting the burden of proof from the bodhisattva to those who appeal to self-interest, and arguing that egocentrism itself is unmotivated rationally.
 It hence shares insights both with Humean ideal observer theory and with Schopenhauer’s argument in On the Basis of Morality.
-This reading is articulated by rGyal tshab, and arguably by Prajñākaramati, much of whose commentary is incorporated in paraphrase by rGyal tshab.
+This reading is articulated by rGyal tshab.

-rGyal tshab labels the section of the text comprising these verses “the explanation of the meaning of meditating on the similarity of self and others”.
+rGyal tshab labels the section of the text comprising these verses “the explanation of the meaning of meditating on the similarity of self and others.”
 He begins his commentary on this section with the following challenge:

 Suppose one asked, “How does it make sense to consider increasing the happiness and reducing the suffering of others as just like increasing my own happiness and reducing my own suffering?
 After all, since there are infinitely many sentient beings, it makes no sense to visualize them all as me.”
 (329)